This is Feng Shui: 4 valuable tips to guarantee harmony in the office

 That being said, take note of our next tip and don’t overload your workspace.

-Feng Shui Tip Three: carefully chosen colour palettes can help your office design out immensely
+Carefully chosen colour palettes can help your office design out immensely.

 Bringing in plants will help if you can’t look outside during the workday or even face a window.